autumnmarin/autumnmarin/README.md

 - **Big Data Technologies** 💾: Working with large datasets using Amazon S3 and SQL 🛠️.
 - **Business Intelligence** 🕵️: Leveraging data to drive business strategy and decision-making.

 ---
-## 🔍 Recent Projects

-- **Ames Dataset Deep Dive Comparing Sale Price Prediction with Various Models** :house:  In Progress
-- **Martingale in Python** 🎲  Implemented a Martingale simulation for a roulette wheel to analyze betting strategy outcomes.
-- **Simulation to Optimize Medley Relay** 🏅 Developed an Excel-based simulation to optimize medley relay team compositions based on swimmer performance metrics.
-- **Atlanta Airport Arrivals Simulation in Arena** ✈️ Built a simulation model for Atlanta airport arrivals using Arena simulation software to optimize operations.
----

 ## 🎓 Education